Posted 11th December 2020

 If the goods are of UK origin:

 They will be tariff and quota free.
-A Certificate of Origin is needed.
+A Statement of Origin is needed.
 We can provide you with this.

 If the goods are of multiple origin: